se-edu/learningresources/contents/testing/testDrivenDevelopment.md

 1. you could end up testing something that doesn't need to be tested, or
 1. you could end up overlooking some requirements that _must_ be tested, thus giving you a false sense of accomplishment when you write production code to pass the test

-TDD thus helps in preventing teams from rushing into development and pushes them to prioritize the requirements-gathering step.
+TDD thus helps in preventing teams from rushing into development and pushes them to prioritize the requirements-gathering step, forcing them to understand the requirement of whatever small thing which will be implemented, whether it is a user story, a method, class, etc.

 ### Benefit 3: Increases Productivity